MicrosoftDocs/power-platform/power-platform/admin/signup-question-and-answer.md

 # Manage Power Apps licenses in your organization

-This topic describes how users in your organization can get access to use PowerApps, and how you can control access to the Power Apps service.
+This topic describes how users in your organization can get access to use Power Apps, and how you can control access to the Power Apps service.

-## Sign up for PowerApps
+## Sign up for Power Apps
-### What is PowerApps?
+### What is Power Apps?
 Microsoft Power Apps enables users to create applications for Windows, iOS, and Android mobile devices.
 Using these apps, you can create connections to common SaaS services, including Twitter, Office 365, Dropbox, and Excel.

-### How do users sign up for PowerApps?
+### How do users sign up for Power Apps?
 The only sign-up option for individual users in your organization is the Power Apps trial, which they can sign up for through the Power Apps website:

 ##### Option 1